 Verify the latest appliance versions and hash values:

-Import the downloaded file, and create the VM.
+Import the downloaded file, and create an appliance.

-- Extract the zipped VHD file to a folder on the Hyper-V host that will host the appliance VM.
+- Extract the zipped VHD file to a folder on the Hyper-V host that will host the appliance.
 Three folders are extracted.

 - Open Hyper-V Manager.
 In Actions, click Import Virtual Machine.

 - In the Import Virtual Machine Wizard > Before you begin, click Next.

 - In Locate Folder, specify the folder containing the extracted VHD.
 Then click Next.